HidetakeTanaka/dronetech/README.md

 ### 2.4 Firmware Setup
 - Install QGroundControl and open it.
 - Go to the Firmware section and follow the on-screen instructions.
-- Connect your computer to the Pixhawk using a USB cable.
+- Connect your computer to the Pixhawk using a micro-USB cable.
 - Update the firmware by selecting PX4 Pro v1.16.0 – Stable Release.
 - Choose the type of your vehicle - quadcopter.
 - ![PX4 firmware](images/px4-firmware.jpg)